ToPeter/ID3-lyrics-writer/README.md

 	TODO:check older mp3 file if they contain lyrics-tag

-ID3 Writer-CLI <https://www.npmjs.com/package/id3-writer-cli> is what would do the job however it looks like it is not developed yet.
+ID3 Writer CLI [this page](https://www.npmjs.com/package/id3-writer-cli) is what would do the job however it looks like it is not developed yet.
 Only thing which worked was --help option.
 After trying to get a version: